 - I-1.
 Deputies will inspect cells and common living areas once each day, as part of normal shift security checks.
-Any noted sanitization problems will be reported to the shift supervisor as soon as possible and noted in the shift log in the jail computer system. - I-2.
-The programs deputy will inspect the kitchen facilities regularly.
-Any noted sanitation problems will be immediately reported to the contract kitchen supervisor for immediate correction and logged in JMS. - I-3.
-Shift supervisors will conduct regular, daily sanitation inspections and log any sanitation problems in JMS.
-Shift supervisors will take all necessary action to resolve any noted sanitation problems. - I-4.
-Weekly, a corrections supervisor will inspect the corrections facilities to confirm housekeeping and sanitation is satisfactory and to look for related issues not already identified by other staff.
-The inspection and findings will be recorded in the jail computer system (JMS) under "Facility Inspection." - I-5.
-All sanitation inspection logs shall be kept and maintained for a three-year period. - I-6.
-Corrections Captain and Administrative Lieutenant will cooperate with inspections by outside agencies, such as Grand Jury, County Commissioners, Sanitation and Health Inspectors, Fire Safety Officials, Department of Corrections, Oregon Jail Standards Compliance teams and other entities as may be required.
-Staff will cooperate with the lawful requests of inspectors to help with the inspection process.
+Any noted sanitation problems will be reported to a supervisor as soon as possible and noted in the JMS shift log. - I-2.
+The programs deputy will inspect kitchen facilities regularly.
+Any noted sanitation problems will be immediately reported to the contracted kitchen supervisor for immediate correction and logged in JMS. - I-3.
+Supervisors will conduct regular, daily sanitation inspections and log any sanitation problems in JMS.
+Supervisors will take all necessary action to resolve any noted sanitation problems. - I-4.
+Weekly, a supervisor will inspect the entire AJ to confirm housekeeping and sanitation is satisfactory and to look for related issues not already identified.
+The inspection and findings will be recorded in the JMS under category "Facility Inspection." - I-5.
+All sanitation inspections and daily cleaning tasks shall be logged in the JMS. - I-6.
+The Captain and Administrative Lieutenant will cooperate with inspections by outside agencies, such as the Grand Jury, Deschutes County Commissioners, sanitation and health inspectors, fire safety officials, Department of Corrections, Oregon Jail Standards Compliance teams and other entities as may be required.

+Members will cooperate with the lawful requests of inspectors to help with the inspection process.
 The Administrative Lieutenant will review any report and findings provided by an inspecting agency.
-He will file a copy of inspection reports and related documents.
+The lieutenant will file a copy of inspection reports and related documents.
 Follow-up responses or reports will be retained according to Archives Division retention schedules in Oregon Administrative Rules, chapter 166.